What Are Adverbs of Degree?

 - Before or after the modal verb

-When we want to put more force on the action in a statement, in other words, make it stronger, we use intensifiers.
+Intensifiers are used to add emphasis to the action in a statement, making it more forceful or stronger.
 Below is a list of common intensifiers in English:

 Now, let us learn how to use them by studying the examples below: